Find Affordable College Courses

 Coral Gables, FL

 A rank of #4 on this year’s list means University of Miami is a great place for history students working on their doctor’s degree.
-Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a large student population.
+Located in the small city of Coral Gables, U Miami is a private not-for-profit college with a fairly large student population.

 Women make up 50% of the history majors at the school.

-Full History at University of Miami Report
+Read full report on History at University of Miami

 Best History Colleges in the Southeast Region